oriyannadav/crowdfunding_backend/README.md

-# StartFundr
+# ScholariGo
 by Oriyan Nadav
 She Codes crowdfunding project - DRF Backend.

 ## About
-Welcome to StartFundr, the crowdfunding platform dedicated to empowering small local businesses and startups!
-Our core purpose is to provide an accessible and user-friendly platform that enables entrepreneurs to raise funds and turn their visions into successful ventures.
-Whether you're a budding entrepreneur with a brilliant concept or an existing local business looking to expand your operations, StartFundr is here to support you every step of the way.
-We understand that securing funding can be challenging, especially for startups and local businesses, which is why we've designed StartFundr to be a hub for connecting passionate entrepreneurs with a community of enthusiastic backers.
-By harnessing the collective power of the crowd, we aim to foster innovation, drive economic growth, and create opportunities for businesses to thrive.
-Join StartFundr today and witness the magic of collective support transforming dreams into reality.
+Welcome to ScholariGo, the leading crowdfunding platform dedicated to making higher education accessible for all aspiring students!
+At ScholariGo, our primary purpose is to bridge the financial gap and empower students who dream of pursuing higher education but face financial constraints.
+We understand the soaring costs of university tuition can be a significant hurdle for many students and their families.
+That's why we've created ScholariGo, a platform that connects determined students with compassionate individuals, alumni, and organizations who believe in the transformative power of education.
+Our mission is to ensure that no deserving student is deprived of the opportunity to study at their dream university due to financial limitations.
+If you are a motivated student seeking to pursue higher education or a generous supporter who believes in the value of education, join ScholariGo today and become part of a community that is shaping brighter futures and unlocking the potential of talented minds.
+Together, we can break down barriers and pave the way for a more equitable and educated world.

 ## Features
 {{ The features your MVP will include.
 (Remember this is a working document, you can change these as you go!) }}